Joshanson527/Cookie-Clicker-Helper-Mod/README.md

 # Cookie Clicker Helper Mod
 A helpful Cookie Clicker mod!

-The latest version supports toggling an autoclicker, toggling an auto-golden-and-wrath-cookie clicker, a reindeer clicker, and a wrinkler popper!
+The latest version supports toggling an autoclicker, toggling an auto-golden-and-wrath-cookie clicker, a reindeer clicker, and a wrinkler popper! **It also installs the CookiStocker auto-stockmarket mod.**

 Controls (in-game):